 StorageOS volumes are a logical construct which represent a writeable volume and exhibit standard POSIX semantics.
 We present volumes as mounts into containers via the Linux LIO subsystem.

-Volumes are formatted using the linux standard ext4 filesystem as standard.
+Volumes are formatted using the linux standard ext4 filesystem by default.
 Kubernetes users may change the default filesystem type to ext2, ext3, ext4, btrfs or xfs by setting the fsType parameter in their StorageClass.
 Different filesystems may be supported in the future.

 On Disk Format